The first edition was published in late 2016. Now, the second edition is available. This edition is nearly double the size of the first edition.

-Written from the perspective of geotechnical engineering and soil mechanics, this textbook informs and assists mechanical engineers and other design professionals involved in stress analyses of buried pipelines and pipeline design, in general.
-The textbook explains soil mechanics topics important to pipeline design and soil-pipeline interaction in a clear way so the pipeline designers and stress analysts can engage geotechnical engineers in a meaningful and informed way.
+Written from the perspective of geotechnical engineering and soil mechanics, this text informs and assists mechanical engineers and other design professionals involved in stress analyses of buried pipelines and pipeline design in general.
+The text explains soil mechanics topics important to pipeline design and soil-pipeline interaction in a clear way so the pipeline designers and stress analysts can engage geotechnical engineers in a meaningful and informed way.

-Topics include the formation of soils and soil classification, differences between drained (effective) strength and undrained (total) strength and when to use these different strengths, and the derivation of soil-pipe interaction soil spring constants.
-A wide range of soil-pipe interaction issues, such as trench geometry, backfill properties, lateral spreading and landslide impacts, effects of the rate of soil loading, mitigation strategies, and more are discussed.
+This second edition is considerably expanded from the first edition.
+Topics include the formation of soils and soil classification, the value of geotechnical characterization for pipeline design, differences between drained (effective) strength and undrained (total) strength and when to use these different strengths, and the derivation of soil-pipe interaction soil spring constants.
+A wide range of soil-pipeline interaction issues are discussed, including soil strength at low stresses, earth pressures acting on an axial loaded pipeline, trench geometry, backfill properties, Delta-T effects, lateral spreading and landslide impacts, effects of ground settlement, effects of the rate of soil loading, mitigation strategies, and more.

 This text will be a valuable reference for all involved in pipeline design and pipeline stress analysis.

-Sample pages from the text book are provided below.
+Sample pages from the 2nd edition are provided below.